Skip to main content

 Combining Cached and AI Steps

-You can combine cached steps and AI steps to achieve a balance of precision and flexibility.
+You can combine recorded steps and AI steps to achieve a balance of precision and flexibility.

 Use CaseRecommended Step